Chinmaynkr/equilateral/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+This is a proprietary project.
+External contributions are not currently accepted.

+If you’re interested in a partnership, collaboration, or contributing under a special arrangement, please contact: chinmaynkr@gmail.com

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary software and all rights are reserved.

+No part of this codebase may be used, modified, distributed, or reproduced without explicit written permission from the copyright holder.

+See the [LICENSE](./LICENSE) file for complete terms.

 ## Acknowledgements